 Insurers paid about 31 percent of those funds for medical errors resulting in death.
 Significant permanent injuries accounted for 18 percent of the payouts, while major permanent injuries accounted for 17 percent, and brain damage, quadriplegia, and lifelong-care injuries accounted for 14 percent.

 Let the Indianapolis malpractice attorneys at Baker & Gilchrist have independent medical experts review your medical records.
 We’ll help you determine whether preventable medical negligence was the cause of your pain and suffering.

 The attorneys at Baker & Gilchrist help families whose loved ones have been seriously injured by preventable medical errors in Indiana.
 Each set of facts is different.
 We work with medical professionals to evaluate your medical records to determine whether a preventable error occurred and a malpractice legal claim is appropriate.
 Learn more about how to hire a malpractice attorney.

 With over 60 years of combined litigation experience, Rex Baker and Caroline A. Gilchrist have the legal skill and commitment to hold accountable health care providers who harm patients.
-We provide detailed answers to a series of questions in our videos.
+We have seen doctor malpractice and provide detailed answers to a series of questions in our videos.
 Learn more about how we can help you.

 Common Types of Medical Negligence

 At Baker & Gilchrist, we see many types of medical malpractice.
 Common preventable medical errors involve: